Why is it called a dense bean salad? Find Out Now

 1. Is Dense Bean Salad Vegan?

 Yes!
-Dense bean salad is naturally vegan, as it relies on plant-based ingredients like beans, vegetables, and herbs.
+Dense bean salad is naturally vegan, relying on plant-based ingredients like beans, vegetables, and herbs.
 However, some variations may include feta cheese or honey-based dressings.
-To keep it vegan, simply omit the cheese or replace it with vegan alternatives like nutritional yeast or plant-based feta.
-For more inspiration on delicious plant-based options, check out Why Should You Eat a Dense Bean Salad Today?.
+To keep it vegan, omit the cheese or replace it with vegan alternatives like nutritional yeast or plant-based feta.
+For more inspiration on delicious plant-based options, check out Why Should You Eat a Dense Bean Salad Today?

 2. Can I Use Canned Beans Instead of Dried?